rackerlabs/rackspace-how-to/content/cloud-servers/installing-froxlor-on-debian-10.md

 created_by: Rackspace Support
 last_modified_date:
 last_modified_by:
-product: Cloud Product
+product: Cloud Servers
-product_url: cloud-product
+product_url: cloud-servers
 ---

 Froxlor is an open-source server management software designed to simplify server management through a web interface.
 This guide will walk you through installing Froxlor on a Debian 10 server.

-###Prerequisites:
+### Prerequisites:

 A Cloud Server Running Debian 10
 SSH Access as root or an equally privileged user